SpinBath/FixGarage/README.md

 venv\Scripts\activate
 ```
-Install Dependencies
+## Install Dependencies

 ```
 pip install -r requirements.txt
 ```

-Set Up Environment Variables
+## Set Up Environment Variables

-Create an .env file in the project’s root directory with the necessary configurations (such as environment variables for the database and security settings).
+Create an .env file in the project’s root directory with the necessary configurations.

 An example .env file:

-To generate a Django SECRET_KEY you can use https://djecrety.ir/ made by https://github.com/mrouhi13

 ```
 echo SECRET_KEY="your_secret_key" > .env
 ```
+To generate a Django SECRET_KEY you can use https://djecrety.ir/ made by https://github.com/mrouhi13

-Start the Development Server
+## Start the Development Server

 To start the development server, run:

 ```
 python manage.py runserver ip:port
 ```

-Enjoy it !!
+# Enjoy it !!